trueagi-io/metta-morph/README.md

 Please note: the goal is to have a sufficient and fast (hundred of times faster) subset of MeTTa implemented as an elegant Scheme library, rather than full language capability.

+The thin Scheme compatibility layer is achieved via hygienic macros which utilize matching and ambivalence operations.

 **Installation**

 1. Install MeTTa interpreter: https://github.com/trueagi-io/hyperon-experimental